turangojayev/CarND-Vehicle-Detection/writeup_template.md

 I have spent a lot of time trying to make SVM classifier work well on video file.
 I started with only HOG features and only for one channel, which was performing around 15 fps, however, finding a lot of false positives.
-By introducing more features, of course, speed was damaged.
+By introducing more features, of course, speed was damaged (reduced to 3-4 fps).
 To overcome this problem, as well as to compare learning features from images with neural network against manually created ones, I used very simple CNN consisting of two convolutional and two fully connected layers before the output layer as a classifier.
  It runs much quicker(real-time) and results in almost zero false positives!